chrcarrizosa/shinyseg/docs/docs/quick-start.md

 ### 1) Relative risk {#relative-risk}

-A parametric version of the survival penetrances by [Belman et al. (2020)](https://doi.org/10.1038/s41436-020-0920-4).
+A parametric version of the survival penetrances described in [Belman et al. (2020)](https://doi.org/10.1038/s41436-020-0920-4).
 It is based on:

 -   **Baseline lifetime risk, mean and SD:** the lifetime risk, mean,